computersarecool/dotfiles/README.md

 Amazon AWS AMI `star_server2` is based on this repo.

 ## What this repo does:
-This repo contains several scripts to configure Linux.
+This repo contains several scripts and files to configure Linux:
 - A setup bash script which will create a user, set up that user's environment, install packages and install programs (works on Linux)

 - Service files to configure services on start (works on Linux)